There are many reasons your meat does not turn out the way you hoped it would. Here you can find 5 of the most effective tips to improve your cooking.

 There are lots of articles that tell you not to cut off the fat of your meat because it will help make your meat tender.

 Here is the real story.
-The fats that melt at the top of your meat does not penetrate your meat!
+The fats that melt at the top of your meat do not penetrate your meat!
+Especially important for brisket.
+You have to trim a brisket.

 Fat will drip off and causes flare-ups.